View Robert Rathbun's Obituary on hillsdale.net and share memories

 |

-He and his wife, Carol, reside in Pittsford.
+He and his wife, Carol reside at 8100 East Camden Road, Pittsford, MI 49271.
 He was preceded in death by his parents, Madeline (Gear) and C. Harold Rathbun.
 His children, Jeff, Brad and Robin Rathbun and grandchildren are with us today.

-Visiting will be held 2-3 p.m.
-March 21, 2020, at Betzer Community Church, 8980 E Camden Road, Pittsford, with services following.
-Robert ran his business, Rathbun Farming and Trucking, for several years and had many of his friends as drivers.
+Robert ran his Rathbun Farming and Trucking Company for several years and had many of his friends as drivers.

+Services planned for March 21 have been postponed to a later date.